googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/configuration.md

 **Timeout**

-Default value: 60
+Default value: 60 seconds

-The total time in seconds allowed for a network call to the Cloud Spanner server, including retries.
+The total time allowed for a network call to the Cloud Spanner server, including retries.
 This setting is applied to calls to create, refresh and delete sessions, as well as beginning transactions.

 Applications rarely need to change this setting